Skip to main content

 EMGAGE TEXAS POLICY & ADVOCACY

-We are here to be your one stop shop to stay up-to-date on the multitude of legislative actions taking place in the Texas Government, while letting you know how YOU can stay politically engaged.
+We are here to be your one-stop shop to stay up-to-date on the multitude of legislative actions taking place in the Texas government, while letting you know how you can stay politically engaged.

-Texas 88th Legislative Session Values:
+Texas Legislative Priorities:

 Defending Civil Rights and Fighting the Growing Influence of Hate Groups